jeffbski/tapper/README.md

  - More concise formatting of tap output (easier to find what you care about)
  - Improve ability to write to stdout and stderr from tests or code
- - stdout/stderr is muted for successful tests, but displayed for files with failing tests
  - Add optional colorized output

 ## Installing